ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster service unbind`
 {: #cs_cluster_service_unbind}

-Remove an {{site.data.keyword.cloud_notm}} service from a cluster by unbinding it from a Kubernetes namespace.
+Remove an {{site.data.keyword.cloud_notm}} service from a cluster by unbinding it from a OpenShift project.
 {: shortdesc}

 When you remove an {{site.data.keyword.cloud_notm}} service, the service credentials are removed from the cluster.
 If a pod is still using the service, it fails because the service credentials cannot be found.